-Already in the years of the First World War, operations taken at the junctions of adjacent units and enemy formations were a favorite method of action by the German command.
-During the Second World War, the Germans seriously developed this tactic by using large masses of mechanized and tank units.
-The strikes inflicted on the junction of armies and fronts (at their junctions the unity of action and the connection of adjacent parts and formations were often difficult) allowed the unified front of defense to be successfully split, forcing the Russian units to roll back.
-It was such a blow that the German command expected to deliver at the junction of the 3 and 13 armies at the town of Wlodawa.
+Already during the First World War, the favorite method of action by the German command was operations carried out at the junctions of adjacent enemy units and formations.
+During World War II, the Germans seriously developed this tactic through the use of large masses of mechanized and tank connections.
+The strikes delivered at the junction of armies and fronts (at their junctions, the unity of action and communication between adjacent units and formations was often difficult), made it possible to successfully split the united defense front, which forced the Russian units to roll back.
+It was precisely such a blow that the German command hoped to inflict at the junction of the 3rd and 13th armies near the town of Wlodawa.

-At that time, the commander of the 3rd Army of the three corps aviation units had only one combat-ready - the 31st corps aviation detachment consisting of 5 aircraft.
-This unit had to single-handedly solve a wide range of various combat missions.
+At that time, the commander of the 3rd army of three corps aviation there was only one combat-ready detachment - the 31st corps aviation detachment, which consisted of 5 aircraft.
+This detachment had to solve a wide range of various combat missions alone.

 It is worth noting that by the beginning of the First World War, the Russian Empire’s army had air forces that were consolidated into 26 corps (plus 1, 4 and 5, Siberian air squadrons, 3, field squadron and guards squadron squadron) and 8 fortress squadrons.
 According to the state that was approved by the 19 Military Council on December 1913, each corps squadron was supposed to include 7 pilots (5 officers and two soldiers).
 According to the approved standards, each of the corps aviation squads had to have 6 airplanes (8 fortress squadrons), four sets of spare parts, two spare engines, gasoline stock 240 poods (1 pood = 16,38 kg) and castor oil 50 poods in wartime (480 pood = 100 kg) and castor oil XNUMX poods in wartime for fortress squadrons - XNUMX and XNUMX pounds, respectively).